Hey everybody, and welcome to yet another Trainer Academy certification review.

 These questions are included to assess their viability for future iterations of the CSCS exam.
 They are not easy to identify, so you best answer all the questions if you want to ensure success.

-As you would expect, the exam sections each have areas of focus, and these are weighted according to relevance.
+As you would expect, the CSCS test questions each have areas of focus, and these are weighted according to relevance.
 Let’s take a look, shall we?

 |Section 1: Scientific Foundation|